eclipse-esmf/esmf-sdk-js-schematics/README.md

 4. Multiple aspect models selection
 5. Wizard output to regenerate the same form without going through the wizard again
 6. Possibility to set the form as read only
+7. Validation rules for form fields and groups (partial support)

 ### How to generate a form component with the schematics command